From the Florida Panhandle to Miami-Dade and across the I-4 corridor, hospitals in the Sunshine State continue to expand.

 “There’s never been a better time to work in the health care industry,” said Diane Jasper, academic chair of FTC’s Allied Health program.
 “The demand for skilled, specialized medical assistants has grown exponentially with no signs of slowing down in sight.
 Graduates of this program will be able to work in a hospital setting, urgent care facilities, orthopedic clinics, and radiology centers, to mention a few.”

-The 18-month program launched in March at the Kissimmee campus.
+The 12-month program offered at the DeLand, Kissimmee, Lakeland, Orlando, Pembroke Pines and South Miami campuses.
 Its graduates will be able to work directly under a physician, registered nurse, registered technologist, office manager, or a radiology administrator.
 They will assist in a limited manner with patients who require chest, extremity and torso x-rays.
 Responsibilities may include positioning or maintaining X-ray equipment, adjusting controls, positioning patients on the exam table and setting up and adjusting equipment to obtain a better view of specific c bodily areas.

-The program expands on FTC’s already ample offerings for medical career training, which include diploma programs for medical assistant technicians, patient care technicians and medical coding and billing specialists.
+The program expands on FTC’s already ample offerings for medical career training, which include diploma programs for Earn A Medical Assistant Associate of Science Degree medical assistant technicians, Patient Care Technician patient care technicians.
+Earn An Associate Degree in Medical Administrative Assistance medical coding and billing specialists.

 The college also offers an associate degree for medical assistants and a bachelor’s degree in allied health management.